IntroCSCI/colorvisionproject-PhineaseFrancis/README.md

 To run the program, give the following commands:

 ```
-5
-bobby.css
+2

 ```

 Here is an example of the program running:

 ```
 How many colors do you need?
-Please enter a value that's 2 or greater.
+Please enter numarical value between 2-4 for your color count.
--2
+1
-That value was less than 2
+That value was less then 2.
-Please enter a value that's 2 or greater.
+Please enter numarical value between 2-4 for your color count.
 2
 You chose to have 2 colors in your pallet

-Please create a '.css' file name for your color pallete.
+Please create a file name for your color pallete.
-bobby.css
+color
-Your file name is: bobby.css
+Your file name is: color.css
+Navy Blue
+Lemon yellow
 ```

 ## C++ Guide

 ### Variables and Data Types

-!!!Replace with a summary and examples of how multiple variables have been used with a variety of data types and why they have been used effectively and appropriately!!!
+Appropriate variables as int and string were used to store users input and numarical values

 ### Console Input and Output

-!!!Replace with a summary and examples of how input and output have been used effectively and appropriately!!!
+simple interaction requesting for individual number of collers.
+Further displaying the users choice.
+Sadly there was no option to change choice after picking.

 ### Decisions

-!!!Replace with a summary and examples of how multiple decision constructs have been used effectively and appropriately!!!
+Only one decision was implemented and that was to pick between a number 2-4.
+This decision was final for the file type.

 ### Iteration

-!!!Replace with a summary and examples of how iteration has been used effectively and appropriately!!!
+A do while loop was implmented .

 ### File Input and Output

-!!!Replace with a summary and examples of how input and/or output of files have been used effectively and appropriately!!!
+Opening file contain colors pre arranged were then input into the users own unique file.
+User had no choice of which color they would have.

 ### Arrays/Vectors

-*Coming in version 0.2*
+Vector holding whichColor choic was created to represent the different option presented after picking a number.

 ### Functions

-*Coming in version 0.2*
+a int function was used in pass by refrence.

 ### Classes